Promoting the Achievements of Female Employees

 LGBTQ-Friendly

-Dai-ichi Life clearly expresses its respect for basic human rights in the Dai-ichi Life Human Rights Declaration Open a page in another window..
+Dai-ichi Life clearly expresses its respect for basic human rights in the Dai-ichi Life Human Rights Declaration .
 As a part of its efforts to ensure Diversity, Equity & Inclusion, the Company also promotes initiatives to make it a LGBTQ* friendly company.

 LGBTQ is an acronym that stands for Lesbian, Gay, Bisexual, and Transgender and Queer or Questioning persons, including persons with gender identity disorder.